rkarell/pay-back/README.md

 # PayBack
 A web application to optimize the transactions when paying back debts.

-Consider a case where a group of people has purchased multiple things.
-Different people buy different things and the amount of participants of each purchase vary.
-When the time comes to even out the debts, how should the transactions be done to minimize them?
+## Background

-## Status
+There are tons of applications to help share bills.
+I started to wonder the algorithms used to optimize this problem and wanted to take my shot at the case.

-This application was built to test the designed optimization algorithms.
-It was modified into a web application for demonstration purposes.
+Originally, I created an app to just test the designed algorithms but ended up turning it into a web application for demonstration purposes.
 It lacks a proper user interface, which reflects my current interests: back end.

 ## Algorithms
 The used algorithms are presented in the picture below.